 If this authority determines that there are significant differences between the medical training in the country of training and the medical training in Germany, it may insist on taking a further examination, provided that the differences in training cannot be offset by relevant professional experience or other recognised knowledge and skills.
 The professional experience, knowledge and skills may have been acquired worldwide.

-In rare cases it may happen that the licensing authority classifies the medical education/medical studies as not equivalent and due to serious deviations no knowledge examination is offered to prove an equivalent level of knowledge.
+In rare cases it may happen that the licensing authority classifies the medical education / medical studies as not equivalent and due to serious deviations no knowledge examination is offered to prove an equivalent level of knowledge.
 In these cases (approx. 1% of applications), medical work in Germany will not be possible.

 The equivalence test and the assessment of professional experience and other recognised knowledge and skills are done through an individual assessment by the authorities.
 The statutory duration for the equivalence test is a maximum of four months after receipt of all necessary documents.
 Unfortunately, this deadline is often exceeded.

-a) German language certificate B2 as a prerequisite for applying for the licence to practise medicine / professional licence
+A) German language certificate B2 as a prerequisite for applying for the licence to practise medicine / professional licence

 A second basic requirement, which every foreign physician planning to work in Germany must meet, is proof of an adequate knowledge of the German language.
 Most federal states require at least a B2 language certificate of the Common European Framework of Reference for Languages (CEFR) for the application for a license to practise medicine or a profession.

-b) C1 language proficiency test for medicine or proof of required knowledge of German in the medical field
+B) C1 language proficiency test for medicine or proof of required knowledge of German in the medical field

-The German license (approbation) is the state's unrestricted license to practise the profession in question independently and on one's own responsibility.
+The German license (German Approbation) is the state's unrestricted license to practise the profession in question independently and on one's own responsibility.
 This is associated with the authority to use the respective professional title.
 The granting of the German license is regulated by license regulations, which are issued by the Federal Ministry of Health (Germany) on the basis of the corresponding laws of the Federal Medical Code - BÄO.

 The professional permit is limited to a maximum of two years.
 Within these two years, doctors must take the knowledge test.
 The aim is to obtain the German license to practise medicine.
 The professional license is limited to a non-independent and non-leading activity.
 Doctors with a professional licence can work under the supervision of an approved doctor (§ 10 of the BÄO - Bundesärzteordnung).

-d) Knowledge examination
+E) Knowledge examination

 The knowledge test covers the German medical studies.
 The foreign physician must prove that he or she possesses the same knowledge as is required by local graduates of medical universities.
 Since a statutory regulation came into force on 1 January 2014, the focus of the examination has been on the subjects of internal medicine and surgery.
 The questions will also take the following aspects into account: Emergency medicine, clinical pharmacology/pharmacotherapy, imaging procedures, radiation protection, legal issues relating to the practice of medicine.
 In addition, the competent authority may define a subject or a cross-sectional area as relevant to the examination in advance of the examination in which it has identified significant differences between medical training in Germany and the applicant's training.